dimenerno/dimenerno.github.io/_posts/2025-03-12-what-is-a-theory-of-truth-en.md

 However, Field's project has problems.
 The first problem is the issue raised by the denotation of abstract objects that appear to lack causal efficacy.

 However, a more serious second problem is that, following Field's objection, not only does primitive denotation fail to elucidate the meaning of denotation, but **the recursive definition of truth also fails to elucidate the meaning of truth**.
 This is because rules related to logical operators are hardcoded in the recursive definition of truth.
 Therefore, the modal objection is equally valid.
-For instance, whilst it is clearly contingent that $\lor$ means disjunction, according to the recursive definition, "$T(\ulcorner A \lor B \urcorner) \Leftrightarrow T(\ulcorner A \urcorner)$ or $T(\ulcorner B \urcorner)$" is necessary.
+For instance, while it is clearly contingent that $\lor$ means disjunction, according to the recursive definition, "$T(\ulcorner A \lor B \urcorner) \Leftrightarrow T(\ulcorner A \urcorner)$ or $T(\ulcorner B \urcorner)$" is necessary.

 Therefore, Field must also present physicalist reductions of 3, 4, 5, ... as well as 1 and 2.